mpbostock/adventofcode2025/README.md

-# Advent of Code Template
+# Advent of Code 2025

 A standard Kotlin Gradle project for AoC template solutions and tests.
 This comes with a built in Gradle wrapper, so no need to install Gradle

 ## Running Tests